Naval Mine Warfare: Operational and Technical Challenges for the Navy

 - Fundamental Cross-Cutting Issues

-- U.S. Navy Mine and Mining Operations
+- U.S. Navy Mining and Mine-Laying Operations

-- Sea (Offshore) Mine Countermeasures Operations
+- Open-Ocean (Offshore) Mine Countermeasures Operations

 - Littoral (Inshore) Mine Countermeasures Operations